 I've been paying attention to a few repos and I see that Sommersoft opened a PR.
 Excellent!
 That means it's time for a review.

-The first thing you want to do is wait for Travis to finish testing.
-If Travis fails, then the person who opened the PR will need to submit the fixes for that.
-While you're welcome to begin the review with suggesting Travis fixes, it's usually a better idea to give the person a chance to take care of the issues first.
+The first thing you want to do is wait for GitHub Actions to finish testing.
+If Actions fails, then the person who opened the PR will need to submit the fixes for that.
+While you're welcome to begin the review with suggesting GitHub Actions fixes, it's usually a better idea to give the person a chance to take care of the issues first.

 For a detailed look at the elements of a PR, check out the Pull Request Explored section of Open Pull Request.